Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 The Sky Is Often the Lightest Shape in Your Painting

 Comparing a value chart to my reference photo and to my painting, I could tell that what I thought was a light value paint color, very often was much darker than I thought.

-Tip: When mixing a very light color, start from a light color (i.e. white) and add your darker colors a tiny bit at a time.
-It’s easier to go darker if it’s too light, but hard as heck to make a dark color lighter.
+- When mixing a very light color, start with a light color (i.e. white) and add your darker colors a tiny bit at a time.
+It’s easier to go darker if it’s too light but hard as heck to make a dark color lighter.

 In the sky, I use thicker paint for clouds that I want to appear more solid or closer to the viewer.

 Lines and proportions in the sky are affected by the same rules of perspective that apply to objects on the ground, with vanishing points and all lines pointing towards them.